dialog-semiconductor/BLE_SDK6_examples/interfaces/external-processor-renesas/Readme.md

 This way a microcontroller can load a program onto the DA14531.

 The goal of this example is to show how to load a program into the RAM of the DA14531 via a R7FA2E1 (EK-RA2E1) microcontroller.
 This example shows the flow of the code and how it can be configured.
-The program that is booted on the DA14531 in this example is the proximity reporter.
+The program that is booted on the DA14531 in this example is the Codless or proximity reporter depending on the user selection in `boot_config.h`.
+This example does not need the SDK6, a precompiled version of theses binaries are included in the project: `codeless_image.h` and `prox_reporter_image.h`.
 The interface that is used for booting is two UART.
+Codeless is a solution by Dialog to interface with the DA14531 with AT commands.
+More info on Codeless and its use can be found on [Codeless](https://www.dialog-semiconductor.com/products/smartbond-codeless-commands).

 ## HW and SW configuration